 “Practising Heartfulness Meditation helps us experience the wisdom of our heart and, in doing so, we learn to let go of fear and to trust ourselves and our intuition.
 We can also become calmer, clearer, more effective and balanced.”

-I have often dreamt about potential silver designs which could be batch produced and sold to raise money to expand the ongoing work of Registered Charity, Heartfulness – which is offered free of charge by volunteers in over 150 countries.
-The simple heart-based meditation practice is now available within organisations including small and large businesses, universities and as teacher training as well as regular sessions for students over 18 and the general public.
+I have often dreamt about potential silver designs which could be batch produced and sold to raise money to expand the ongoing work of Heartfulness, a Registered Charity, – which offers free of charge meditation through volunteers in over 150 countries.
+This simple heart-based practice is now available within organisations including small and large businesses, universities and as teacher training with regular sessions also on offer to students over 18 and the general public.

 Heartfulness Meditation has innumerable benefits and also works as a preventative measure for stress and burnout.
 These are increasingly prevalent in today’s modern society which encompasses hectic schedules, neverending to-do lists and the quasi-constant presence and instant demands of technology, all of which compete for our attention alongside the everyday practicalities of simply living.